luispedro/luispedro_org/content/pages/resume.rst

   KDBIO (Knowledge Discovery and Bioinformatics) seminar, Lisbon, February 2012
 - *Modeling Subcellular Location from Images and Other Sources of Information*, EAO Seminar (Instituto Gulbenkian da Ciência), Oeiras, March 2012
+- *Modeling Subcellular Location from Images and Other Sources of Information*, Luxembourg Centre for Systems Biology, July 2012

 Other Talks
 -----------